-B ahiagrass is known for being the grass that will grow in conditions that other forages cannot handle.
+Bahiagrass is known for being the grass that will grow in conditions that other forages cannot handle.
 This high fiber grass is not suited for livestock with high caloric needs, like growing cattle or small ruminants, but is a great option for areas that will not dry out or have extremely high traffic.
 This grass is slow to establish, but once established will spread and prevent weeds from emerging.
 Not well suited for mixing with other forages due to it's aggressive nature.
 It can persist with low fertility but you will see a significant yield boost from fertilizing.
-Consider this...

 Bahiagrass can tolerate persistently wet areas and frequent flooding very well.

 This is commonly used by the DOT for roadsides because of it's low maintenance nutrient requirements and natural ability to suppress weeds.

 Overseeding winter annuals into dormant bahiagrass is more inconsistent than what we see with bermudagrass.
 Consider cross drilling seed or using vertical tillage to disrupt the rhizomes for improved results.

+Mow frequently, 21-28 days during peak season, to optimize quality.

+Add a perennial legume, like AU Grazer lespedeza, to improve overall forage quality.

+Testimonial

-Mow frequently , 21-28 days during peak season, to optimize quality Add a perennial legume, like AU Grazer lespedeza, to improve overall forage quality.
-Testimonial "Pensacola bahiagrass dried out an area of my pasture that was always so wet."
-Producer in Duplin County NC TifQuick- TifQuik is a fast starting, high yielding bahiagrass with good forage potential.
+"Pensacola bahiagrass dried out an area of my pasture that was always so wet."

+Producer in Duplin County NC

+TifQuik - TifQuik is a fast starting, high yielding bahiagrass with good forage potential.
 It is more upright than other bahiagrasses and tolerates wetter conditions.
 One strong characteristic of bahiagrass is its ability to handle wet conditions, which works great in lower-lying areas, or areas prone to flooding.
 Our TifQuik is produced right here in Georgia!

-Pensacola- This variety of bahiagrass greens up earlier than TifQuick, but plays out more quickly in the fall.
-Yields 10-15% less than TifQuick.
-Mature bahiagrass can be very unpalatable to livestock, so begin grazing when the plant in younger (6-8") so it is more nutritious and palatable.
+Pensacola - This variety of bahiagrass greens up earlier than TifQuik, but plays out more quickly in the fall.
+Yields 10-15% less than TifQuik.
+Mature bahiagrass can be very unpalatable to livestock, so begin grazing when the plant is younger (6-8") so it is more nutritious and palatable.
 This is one of the most traffic tolerant forages once established.
 While bahiagrass can survive with limited nutrients, it does respond positively to fertility.

 Renovate or Rejuvenate?

 It can be tough to decide whether to move on from a thinning field of perennials or to thicken it up by interseeding.
 Fields that have significant weed pressure, undesirable or unproductive forage species are prime examples of pasture that should be completely renovated.
 A great way to objectively determine the amount of useable forage is to use a method called point-step.
 To execute this method, simply write down "desirable" and "undesirable" on a piece of paper.
 Every 15 steps, look at the forage or weed at the tip of your boot and make a hash under the category it falls under.
 Take 50-100 points and calculate the percentage of desirable forage.
 If the percentage of desired forage is high in the field (>75%), it may be a good opportunity to simply thicken up the stand, or "rejuvenate".
 Interseeding grasses, legumes, or forbs can quickly improve pasture productivity and quality.
 Rejuvenation can also be part of your maintenance program.
-We encourage regular overseedings with low rates to encourage seed banking and keep a cool season perennial stand fresh.
+We encourage regular overseeding with low rates to encourage seed banking and keep a cool season perennial stand fresh.

-Interseeding

-There are several ways to rejuvenate the existing pasture without completely reseeding.
-Management strategies should be evaluated to determine if any of the following will significantly thicken the pasture:

-- -Timely Fertilization

-- -Weed Control

-- -Grazing Management

-Over time, you may find that pastures need to be thickened to improve productivity and quality as well as increase overall diversity.
-The addition of new grasses into an existing stand of pasture can greatly improve palatability, quality, and yield.
-Interseeding grasses or legumes into Kentucky 31 Tall Fescue pastures can even help to dilute the negative effects.